rlivings39/learning-ai/coursera-ai-courses/ai-for-everyone.md

     * Unstructured data like images, audio, text is popularized in the media compared to structured data
     * AI on structured data creates tremendous data even though it's less commonly reported on

+## Major AI techiques

+### Unsupervised learning

+Doesn't provide the set of desired labels or categories

+Clustering

+Consider a grocery selling packets of potato chips based on cost per packet.
+A clustering algorithm would group data (# packets bought, price per packet) into various clusters of shoppers.

+### Transfer learning

+Suppose you have a car detection algorithm and need to apply this to golf cart detection.
+Transfer learning helps you learn from task A to allow you to work on task B with much smaller data sets.

+Many computer vision systems are built using transfer learning

+### Reinforcement learning

+Suppose you want to teach a helicopter to fly itself.
+Supervised learning is not effective as it's hard to define the outputs.

+You let the system behave as it will encouraging good behaviors and discouraging bad behaviors.
+It uses a "reward signal" to tell the AI when it is doing well or poorly.
+The training system automatically learns to maximize rewards.

+Reinforcement learning has been applied well to robots, autonomous vehicles, or games like chess or go.

+Reinforcement learning requires many many experiments to learn.
+Systems where simulation are present are best for reinforcement learning.

+### Generative adversarial networks (GANs)

+Synthesize new images from scratch

+### Knowledge graph

+Collection of related knowledge on a given topic??
+He didn't really go into this very well.

 ## Glossary

 * **ANI** Artificial narrow intelligence like smart speaker, self-driving car, web search